jmdotdev/Health_Hub/README.md

 ### Usage

 After installation, you can use the platform by registering as either a patient or a doctor.
 Patients can book appointments, view their medical records, ask questions, and track their medications.
 Doctors can manage appointments, answer questions, and access patient records.

-## Contributing

-We welcome contributions to Health Hub!
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.
 ---